typesafehub/sbt-conductr-sandbox/README.md

 To stop the cluster use the `conductr-sandbox-stop` task.

-If the `sbt-conductr` plugin is enabled for your project then the `conduct info` and other `conduct` commands will communicate with the Docker cluster managed by the sandbox.
-To set this up type the following within the sbt console:
+If the `sbt-conductr` plugin is enabled for your project then the `conduct info` and other `conduct` commands can communicate with the Docker cluster managed by the sandbox.
+To set this up type the following command within the sbt console:

 ```scala
 sandboxControlServer